-However, the actual amount that you end up spending on trimming a tree will depend on its size, how easy it is to access, whether it is near utilities like power lines, and even the type of tree.
-Whether you choose to trim it yourself or to hire a professional tree trimmer will also play a significant role in determining how much you will end up spending on tree trimming.
+However, the actual amount that you end up spending on trimming a tree will depend on its size, how easy it is to access, whether the tree branch near utilities like power lines, and even the type of tree.
+Whether you choose to trim it yourself or hire a professional tree trimmer will also play a significant role in determining how much you will end up spending on tree trimming.

 Should I hire a pro arborist?